ivy-llc/ivy/docs/overview/deep_dive/docstring_examples.rst

 These examples cover points 1, 2, 3, 4 and 5.

-Again, please note that in the above case of `x` having multi-line input, it is necessary for each line of the input to be seperated by a '...\' so that they can be parsed by the script that tests the examples in the docstrings.
+Again, please note that in the above case of `x` having multi-line input, it is necessary for each line of the input to be separated by a '...\' so that they can be parsed by the script that tests the examples in the docstrings.

 Point 1 is a bit less trivial to satisfy than it was for :func:`ivy.tan` above.
 While :code:`x` again only has one variation (for the same reason as explained in the :func:`ivy.tan` example above), :code:`shift` has two variations (:code:`int` or sequence of :code:`int`), and :code:`axis` has three variations (:code:`int`, :sequence of :code:`int`, or :code:`None`).